Uncertainty Quantification for Bayesian CART: Trees and Wavelets

-There are various ways of assigning a prior distribution over $\bT$.
-We discuss two conventional Bayesian CART choices \citep{cart1,cart2}, which became an integral component of many Bayesian tree regression methods including BART \cite{bart}.
+{Before defining tree-structured priors over the entire functions $f$'s, we first discuss} various ways of assigning a prior distribution over $\bT$, that is over trees themselves.
+We focus on the Bayesian CART prior \cite{cart1}, which became an integral component of many Bayesian tree regression methods including BART \cite{bart}.